 So who is responsible for making changes?

-The U.S. government has to play a key role.
-We don’t want to be unprepared.
-But the investment isn’t there.
+The U.S. government has to play a key role and the investment isn’t there.
 Last year, the world spent about $35 million on researching new influenza vaccines.
 Meanwhile, we spent more than $1 billion on HIV vaccine research.
-That’s not to take away from HIV vaccine research as we should support it at this level.
-But, it shows you how we lack an international priority for addressing influenza.
+That’s not to take away from HIV vaccine research — because we should support it at this level — but it shows you how we lack an international priority for addressing influenza.

 What role does CIDRAP play?